VSerain/olive-manager/README.md

     uid: number, // the unique id, allways build by the manager
     data: any, // All data send with HTTP request, query and/or body
     auth: any, // the data send by the auth service
-    requestParams: any // Is the information from the http request }
+    requestParams: object // Is the information from the http request }
 ```